SEND Information Report

 We work closely with our designated Child Psychologist and Speech & Language Therapist who visit our school on a termly basis.

-We also work with the specialist Autism team- STARS, who have also provided us with specific PECS communication training as well as strategies for individual children.
+We also work with the specialist Autism team- STARS, who have also provided us with a range of strategies for individual children.

 The Visual Impairment Team, diabetes nurses, physiotherapists and occupational therapists also regularly visit our school to work with specific pupils.